 Here's a checklist on what you need to do:

 For running, alphaHRV always uses pace even when you are recording running power because the latter is not available in real-time in the CIQ app.
-Whenever we are referring to 'pace', we mean gradient averaged pace (GAP).
+Whenever we are referring to 'pace', we mean Grade Adjusted Pace (GAP).

 Real-time readiness is based on in-activity HRV data, specifically the DFA alpha 1(a1) metric.